What type of financial aid can I receive?

 Yes, please complete the Direct Deposit Authorization for Financial Aid Refunds form.

-What does “ACH” mean on my student account on Intuit?
+What does “ACH” mean on my account on Intuit?

 ACH means your refund will be direct deposited to your bank account.

-What does a stipend mean on my student account on Intuit?
+What does a stipend mean on my account on my student portal?

 A stipend means a refund check has been issued.
-Please allow seven to ten business days of processing time for this to be allocated.
+Please allow seven to ten business days of processing time for postal mail delivery.

 What if my financial aid does not cover my tuition?